grafana/jsonnet-libs/jira-mixin/README.md

 ## Alerts

 The Mixin includes 5 pre-configured alerts:
-- InstanceDown: Alerts when the JIRA server is down for more than 1 minute
+- `InstanceDown`: Alerts when the JIRA server is down for more than 1 minute
-- LicenseExpired: Alerts when the JIRA license has expired
+- `LicenseExpired`: Alerts when the JIRA license has expired
-- LicenseWarning: Warns when there are 7 days left until the JIRA license expires
+- `LicenseWarning`: Warns when there are 7 days left until the JIRA license expires
-- NoUserCapacity: Alerts if there are no more user accounts available on the server
+- `NoUserCapacity`: Alerts if there are no more user accounts available on the server
-- EmailErrorsHigh: Alerts if more than 1% of emails fail to send
+- `EmailErrorsHigh`: Alerts if more than 1% of emails fail to send

 ## Dashboard